groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 An ISO image is created in the file `work/dsao.iso`.
 We can keep the temporary files with the option `-keep`.
 This is useful to examine why something is badly installed on the DSAS without needing to start a server with the DSAS installed.
-The compilation time of the `node` and `clamav` packages is extremely long and so, this compilation will take several hours the first time it is performed.
+The compilation time of the "node" and "clamav" packages is extremely long and so, this compilation will take several hours the first time it is performed.

 To build a source package (see the files `pkg/*.pkg`) a command like